JavoneJames/jet_coding_assessment/README.md

 - add a spinner or loader to appear while fetching data before it is displayed to the user
 - although validation is not for postcode, should also check if postcode is real using: https://postcodes.io/endpoints
 - include caching server and client side to lessen repeated fetch requests
+- sanitise data before it is sent to the backend
+- if response fails to fetch from the server should not redirect to results page and show appropriate message